rossbachp/awesome-container-tinkering/IMAGES.md

 ### NIX snapshotter

 [Nix-snapshotter](https://github.com/pdtpartners/nix-snapshotter) enables Kubernetes to use Nix store paths as container images, bypassing traditional image layers and registries.
 It integrates with CRI to fetch packages from a Nix binary cache or build them dynamically while maintaining compatibility with standard OCI images.
 This approach ensures fully declarative and reproducible Kubernetes deployments.

+### GKE Image Streaming snapshotter

+[GKE Image Streaming](https://cloud.google.com/kubernetes-engine/docs/how-to/image-streaming?hl=de) allows Google Kubernetes Engine (GKE) to pull container images directly from the Google Cloud Storage (GCS) or other cloud repositories, reducing the need for a Docker registry.
+It supports snapshotted images, enabling efficient image management and faster deployments by leveraging cloud-native image distribution.
+This feature optimizes image delivery, enhances performance, and simplifies container management in Kubernetes clusters.

+### AKS Artifact Streaming snapshotter

+[Artifact Streaming](https://learn.microsoft.com/en-us/azure/aks/artifact-streaming) in Azure Kubernetes Service (AKS) enables efficient streaming of container images and other artifacts directly from Azure Container Registry (ACR) to AKS clusters.
+This approach minimizes storage overhead and improves image pull times by streaming images on-demand rather than pulling them fully at once.
+It enhances deployment speed and scalability in cloud-native environments by reducing resource usage and optimizing image distribution across clusters.

+### AWS snapshotter

+The [AWS Snapshotter](https://aws.amazon.com/de/blogs/aws/aws-fargate-enables-faster-container-startup-using-seekable-oci/) leverages Seekable OCI (SOCI) to accelerate container startup times on AWS Fargate by enabling on-demand streaming of container image layers.
+This approach reduces the need to fully download container images before execution, allowing for faster initialization and more efficient resource usage.
+SOCI enhances performance, especially for large images, by allowing containers to start quickly while retrieving only the required image data as needed.

 ## Image Libraries